 Not a huge leap of faith when you’re 23 years old, however, when you are 38 with two kids and a wife, that decision is life-changing.
 Such turning points always come with a burden of difficult emotional experiences.

 Previously, I spent seven years developing an animation company I co-founded.
 I functioned as a CEO and executive producer and I had a successful run while at it: I worked with some of the most important advertising agencies, feature film companies in Mexico, USA, Canada and Brazil, yet I felt oddly empty.

 I was bogged down by too much management and I was yearning to feed my creative soul.
 I didn’t want to be sitting behind a desk.
 I was there just heating my chair.

-I thought back on my time working as assistant on photo and video productions after I graduated as an Industrial Designer in 1999.
-I had an epiphany and realized that photography has been very close to my heart from the moment my father “gave” me his minolta reflex camera.
+I thought back on my time working as assistant on photo and video productions after I graduated as an Industrial Designer back in 1999.
+One day, I had an epiphany and realized that photography had always been very close to my heart from the moment my father “gave” me his minolta reflex camera.

-Having worked as photo assistant, engineer at IBM, 3d artist, animator, producer and teacher, I had developed a special way of engaging with people, so photographing people seemed like a natural fit.
-As an artist I shoot other things too, which has helped me become an editorial collaborator for Getty Images.
+Having worked as a photo assistant, engineer, 3d artist/animator, producer and even as teacher, I felt like I had developed a special way of engaging with people, so photographing people seemed like a natural fit.
+As an artist I like to shoot both people and the life around them, which has helped me become an editorial collaborator for Getty Images.

-Now, my goal is to pull together all the experience and connections I have built over 15 years and develop a thriving business in photography and video production.
-I work together with my brother and my brother-in-law, with a special focus in the continual evolution of my recognizable visual style.
+Now, my goal is to pull together all the experience and connections I have built over 15 years to offer my clients a unique experience in front of my camera.